fernandomachado90/github-page-maker/README.md

 ### `make add theme=[repository-url]`
 Includes the informed **Hugo theme** repository as a submodule.
 Find available themes [here](https://themes.gohugo.io/).

+Make sure you update `.hugo/config.toml` file with your new theme settings.
+Most themes repositories feature an `exampleSite` folder you can copy and use.

 ### `make update`
 Updates included themes.